rayuzaki83/shoppee-app/README.md

-This is a website created using Next.js app adn styled using TailwindCSS
+This is a website created using Next.js app and styled using TailwindCSS

 More details to follow on this new project.